-The separate financial statements have been prepared on the historical cost basis.
+The separate financial statements have been prepared on the historical cost basis except for derivative financial instruments which are carried at fair value.
 The principal accounting policies are set out below.

 3.3 Investment in subsidiaries

 Subsidiary undertakings are those entities which are controlled by the Company.
 Control is achieved where the Company has: